 to raise awareness and mobilize action

 The “Homeless Jesus” sculpture is a visual reminder of the “least of these” in our society.
 Prominently placed at the south entrance of the campus is a humble silhouette seeking obscured respite.
 The thought-provoking bronze sculpture by Canadian sculptor Timothy P. Schmalz depicts an unidentified person, covered with a blanket, sleeping on a park bench.
 Considered controversial by some, those passing by do not know it is Jesus until they take a closer look.
 There are holes in the feet.

-In 2017, a memorial for the homeless will be installed at The Portico.
+In the future, a memorial for the homeless will be installed at The Portico.
 People experiencing homelessness are often invisible to the community.
 Those who die on the street are forgotten.
 The memorial will have the names of the men and women who have died on the streets of Tampa: they will be remembered and visible.
 The purpose of this provocative artwork is to draw people into considering those in the margins of society and in our own lives.